1. Blog

 The Main Difference - Studio vs Live Performance Workflows#

-Before getting into the specifics, it's worth understanding the key difference between these two pieces of DJ software - as they are both sitting on completely different ends of the DJ software market.
+Before diving into the specifics, it's important to understand the fundamental difference between these two types of DJ software.
+They sit on opposite ends of the DJ workflow.

 DJ.Studio Overview#

 DJ.Studio is a relatively new piece of DJ software that was launched in mid-2023.
-Unlike all the other DJ software on the market, it isn't designed to be used live and instead offers a studio-based workflow.
+Unlike all the other DJ software on the market, it is not designed for live performance and instead offers a studio-based workflow.

-Taking inspiration from the flexibility and precision of DAWs (digital audio workstations), DJ.Studio gives users a range of cutting-edge tools for crafting their DJ mixes.
+Taking inspiration from the flexibility and precision of DAWs (digital audio workstations), DJ.Studio gives users a range of advanced tools for crafting their DJ mixes.

 It revolves around an editing timeline, paired with both basic and advanced features, allowing users to sculpt their mixes.